Yuxin-CV/DTN/README.md

 ## Citations
 If you find DTN useful in your research, please consider citing:
 ```
-@inproceedings{Chen2019DiversityTN,
+@inproceedings{chen2020diversity,
-  title={Diversity Transfer Network for Few-Shot Learning},
+  title={Diversity Transfer Network for Few-Shot Learning.},
-  author={Mengting Chen and Yuxin Fang and Xinggang Wang and Heng Luo and Yifeng Geng and Xinyu Zhang and Chang Huang and Wenyu Liu and Bo Wang},
+  author={Chen, Mengting and Fang, Yuxin and Wang, Xinggang and Luo, Heng and Geng, Yifeng and Zhang, Xinyu and Huang, Chang and Liu, Wenyu and Wang, Bo},
-  year={2019}
+  booktitle={AAAI},
+  pages={10559--10566},
+  year={2020}
 }
 ```